floesche/neuView/docs/development-notes/HEXAGON_GRID_REFACTOR_SUMMARY.md

 ## Overview

-Successfully refactored the hexagon grid SVG generation functionality from the `PageGenerator` class into a separate, dedicated `HexagonGridGenerator` class with enhanced capabilities including PNG generation support via PIL.
+Successfully refactored the hexagon grid SVG generation functionality from the `PageGenerator` class into a separate, dedicated `HexagonGridGenerator` class with enhanced capabilities including PNG generation support via Cairo.

 ## Changes Made